Tate (TV series): Background and production

 Some references cite that Tate was recorded on videotape; at the time, most nonlive programs were shot on film.
 In fact, the series was filmed, as evidenced by quality of DVD copies of episodes.
 The misconception seems to come from the name of Como's production company; in this case, the "Video" in Roncom Video Films, Inc. meant they made films for television.

 Sponsored by Kraft Foods, Tate was a summer replacement show, filling in for the second half-hour of Perry Como's Kraft Music Hall as part of the Kraft Summer Theater.
-Airing after the sitcom Happy, with Ronnie Burns, Tate did not develop the popularity in its short run to be extended thereafter as a regular series.
+It aired after another premiering Roncom production, the sitcom Happy with Ronnie Burns.
+Tate did not develop the popularity in its short run to be extended thereafter as a regular series.

 At the time, McLean was already well known as the Marlboro Man, one of the more famous spots in advertising history.
 McLean died in 1995 of lung cancer, brought on by many years of smoking.

 On October 30, 2007, the entire run of 13 episodes was released in a Region One, three-DVD set by Timeless Media Group.
 Most of the series is in the public domain.